Tagging and graffiti

 The police aren’t always consistent about what charges they bring for tagging, and have sometimes laid wilful or intentional damage charges even though the defendant wasn’t a serial tagger and there was no other damage.
 A High Court decision from 2015 (which disagreed with another decision from 2009) said that in these cases if you’re not a serial tagger and there was no other damage, you should normally only be given a fine or a community-based sentence, even though theoretically you could be imprisoned because the police brought the charge under the more serious offence.

 The process will depend on the particular charge:

 - If you’re charged with tagging under the Summary Offences Act (a Category 1 offence) you’ll be dealt with in the District Court, and usually by Justices of the Peace or a Community Magistrate rather than a judge.
 With Category 1 charges, you don’t have to go to court at all if you simply want to plead guilty, as you can send the court your plea in writing.

 - If you’re charged with wilful damage under the Summary Offences Act (which is Category 2) you’ll be dealt with by a District Court Judge.
 This will include your trial if you plead not guilty, where you’ll be tried by the judge without a jury.

 - However, if the police charge you under the Crimes Act with intentional damage (which is Category 3), you’ll have the right to choose a jury trial in the District Court.

-For an explanation of the different criminal offence categories, see the chapter “The criminal courts”, under “Overview of how the criminal courts work”.
+For an explanation of the different criminal offence categories (see: “Overview of how the criminal courts work”).